-- (a) Any reduction of gas purchases by a current sales customer who replaces sales purchases with transportation reduces proportionately a utility's obligation to provide gas to that customer on both a peak day and on an annual volume basis.
-Pursuant to tariff and if offered by the utility, a customer may retain rights to gas supplies by electing to pay for standby capacity service and standby supply service. - (b) Any reduction of gas purchases by a current interruptible sales customer who replaces said purchases with transportation gas reduces proportionately the utility's obligation to provide gas supplies to that customer on an annual volume basis.
-At the discretion of the utility, a customer may retain rights to interruptible gas supplies by electing to pay for standby supply service. - (c) If a sales customer converts all, or a portion, of its service to transportation and if it does not elect standby supply service, then the customer must reapply for sales service in the future if it wishes to convert the transportation portion of its service back to sales service.
-The utility may charge that customer fees equivalent to those charged a new sales customer. - (d) The utility shall have no sales service obligation to a transportation customer who is solely responsible for its own gas procurement.
+- (a) Any reduction of gas purchases by a current sales customer who replaces sales purchases with transportation directly reduces a utility's obligation to provide gas to that customer on both a peak day and on an annual volume basis.
+If offered by the utility, a customer may retain rights to gas supplies by electing to pay for standby capacity service and standby supply service. - (b) Any reduction of gas purchases by a current interruptible sales customer who replaces said purchases with transportation gas directly reduces the utility's obligation to provide gas supplies to that customer on an annual volume basis.
+At the discretion of the utility, a customer may retain rights to interruptible gas supplies by electing to pay for standby supply service.

+- (c) If a sales customer converts all, or a portion, of its service to transportation and if it does not elect standby supply service, then the customer must reapply for sales service in the future if it wishes to convert the transportation portion of its service back to sales service. - (d) The utility shall have no sales service obligation to a transportation customer who is solely responsible for procuring its own gas supply.
 The customer may retain rights to gas supplies by electing to pay for standby supply service.